 Electronic Device Policy

 Students may have “silenced” cell phones and mobile communication devices on their person while at Learning and Families functions.
-At the LAF Co-op, students are only permitted to use cell phones and mobile communication devices before and after classes in common areas outside the classroom.
+At the LAF Co-op, students are only permitted to use cell phones and mobile communication devices before and after classes and in common areas outside the classroom.
 Each Co-op Facilitator has the right to permit the use of cell phones and mobile communication devices for instructional purposes.
-The use of these devices during instructional time without the permission of the Facilitator, or in a disruptive manner in the Co-op setting is prohibited.
+The use of these devices during instructional time without the permission of the Facilitator or in a disruptive manner in the Co-op setting is prohibited.

 During any and all LAF functions, students shall not use a cell phone or mobile communication device to violate the LAF Statement of Faith or Code of Conduct.
-Examples of unacceptable usage can include but are not limited to:
+Examples of unacceptable usage include but are not limited to:

 • In restrooms